Diving among sea lions in the Sea of Cortez – Mexico

 Ready to spend 6 days exploring the Sea of Cortez?
 Before you get there, start with a full continental breakfast waiting for you starting at 07:00.
 You’ll enjoy fresh bread, egg, cheese, ham, yogurt, fruit, cereal, fruit juice, coffee and tea.

-At 07:30 you will be taken by one of the Carey vans to the dive center, just a few minutes drive away.
-There you will prepare your equipment and board the boat around 08:00.
+At 7:30 a.m., one of the Carey vans will take you to the dive center, just a few minutes’ drive away.
+There you will prepare your equipment and board the boat around 8:00 am.
 Navigation to the dive site takes an average of 1 hour.

 There are 2 dives scheduled each day, which are always in the morning.
 The dives made are between 10 and 20 meters deep and last an average of 1 hour.
 Well known dive sites you are likely to visit are: